Death of Starr Faithfull: Aftermath

 Peters was never prosecuted for any crime in connection with Faithfull's death.
 Although his personal reputation was harmed by the scandal, he still maintained some political status.
 He served as treasurer of a Massachusetts state campaign against money-hoarding organized at the request of President Herbert Hoover in 1932, and was named to the Massachusetts Advisory Committee of the Home Owners' Loan Corporation in 1933.
 He died in 1938.

 Faithfull's 19-year-old sister Tucker (a.k.a.
 Sylvia) was quoted after Starr's death as saying, "I'm not sorry Starr's dead.
 She's happier.
 Everyone is happier."
 According to Tucker, her sister had dominated the family, even to the point of deciding where they would live, and physically slapped and pinched other family members if she did not get her own way.
 Tucker later changed her name back to Wyman before marrying.
 Newspaper columnist Dorothy Kilgallen reported Stanley's death in 1949.

 A 1946 Associated Press story on the death of former-DA Edwards discussed the Faithfull case as one of two high-profile unsolved cases handled by him.
 Edwards' records on the case were later said to have vanished.
-The police file survived and was reviewed by Jonathan Goodman in writing his 1990 book about the case.
+The police file survived and was reviewed by Goodman in writing his 1990 book about the case.

 According to John O'Hara biographer Matthew J. Bruccoli, O'Hara had Faithfull's diary in his possession for some time and used it as research material in writing his 1935 novel BUtterfield 8.
 Some sources have written that police lost or destroyed the diary after the case was closed.
-A 2002 article in The Baltimore Sun said that the diary may have eventually been given to Peters, who locked it in a box hidden in the library paneling of his Boston home, where it was later found by the new owners of the house, but its whereabouts as of 2002 were unknown.
+A 2002 article in The Baltimore Sun reported that the diary may have eventually been given to Peters, who locked it in a box hidden in the library paneling of his Boston home, where it was later found by the home's new owners.
+However, its whereabouts were unknown as of 2002.